nette/robot-loader/readme.md

 RobotLoader is incredibly comfortable and addictive!

-It requires PHP version 7.1 and supports PHP up to 7.4.

 If you like Nette, **[please make a donation now](https://nette.org/donate)**.
 Thank you!

 So we can forget about those famous code blocks: